28 Proven Ways to Get a Work Promotion Without Asking

 Demonstrating any or all of the characteristics above means you are not eligible for the promotion.

 Punctuality Tip: Make it a point of pride and personal integrity to always be on time.
-If you arrive a little early, it means you also get to chat and build a relationship with others before the meeting, making you feel more comfortable and giving you time to think about the meeting and what you want from it.
+If you arrive a little early, you also get to chat and build a relationship with others before the meeting, making you feel more comfortable and giving you time to think about the meeting and what you want from it.

 Audible AudiobooksGet 1 Free Blink Audiosummary Every Day for Free